Promotion and relegation: Use in other competitions

 Promotion and relegation has been used in several eSports leagues.
 Blizzard Entertainment's video game StarCraft II has a "ladder" that uses a promotion and relegation system, where individual players and pre-made teams can be promoted and relegated during the first few weeks of a league season, which generally lasts around 11 weeks, with promotion and relegation taking place based on a skill rating, which is in turn based on wins and losses.
 However, this form of matchmaking is not typically used for StarCraft II e-sports tournaments, which have various kinds of structures depending on the organizer, the most important being the ESL Pro Tour As of 2021.

-Most professional League of Legends leagues like the League of Legends Championship Series and League of Legends Champions Korea used a promotion and relegation system, although the LCS moved away from this in 2018 for North America LCS and 2019 for the European LCS (which was renamed to the League of Legends European Championship), while the LCK moved away from the system in 2020.
-As of 2025, the League of Legends Championship of The Americas (the successor to the LCS) and League of Legends Championship Pacific are the only top-tier professional League of Legends leagues to have promotion and relegation, albeit in a mixed model with only guest teams eligible for relegation; the various regional leagues in Europe have promotion and relegation but not with the LEC.
+Most professional League of Legends leagues like the League of Legends Championship Series and League of Legends Champions Korea used a promotion and relegation system during the early years.
+The LCS moved away from this in 2018 for North America, while the European LCS (which was renamed to the League of Legends European Championship) entered franchising in 2019 with the LCK following suit in 2020.
+As of 2026, the LCS and Campeonato Brasileiro de League of Legends (who were merged into the League of Legends Championship of The Americas in 2025 only), as well as the League of Legends Championship Pacific, are the only top-tier professional League of Legends leagues to have promotion and relegation, albeit in a mixed model with only guest teams eligible for relegation; the various regional leagues in Europe have promotion and relegation but not with the LEC.
+The Valorant Champions Tour utilizes the same mixed model as the LCS, CBLOL and LCP, with 10 of the 12 teams in each of the four VCT regional leagues (Americas, EMEA, Asia-Pacific and China) being partners that can't be relegated.
+The remaining two teams in each league can requalify for the following year via qualifying for Champions or via the Ascension promotion tournament (which connects the VCT with the second-tier Challengers leagues in each region), or they can be directly relegated if they perform within the bottom third of their league for the year.